matthewperks/academic-kickstart/content/publication/monetization.md

 +++
-title = "How Does Games Journalism Impact Game Design Decisions?
+title = "How Does Games Critique Impact Game Design Decisions?
 A Case Study of Monetization and Loot Boxes"

 # Date first published.
 date = "2018-01-01"